acltc/url-shortener-app/CHEATSHEET.md

 end
 ```

-Next, let's create edit and update actions for links, and use a partial to share a form between new and edit.
+Next, let's create edit and update actions for links.

 Inside the links_controller: